 - In IE, go to Tools and select Internet Options from the list

 - Hit the Advanced tab and click on the Reset option

 - IE will now display Reset Internet Explorer Settings box, where you should put a checkmark next to Delete personal settings option and click Reset at the bottom

-Verify whether nsmaking.com redirect virus has been completely removed
+Verify whether Nsmaking.com redirect has been completely removed

 2. Now tap and hold the option that says Power off.
 Depending on the vendor and the phone model, the methods can vary.
 If nothing happens as a result of the above manipulations, power down the device, then press and hold the Volume Down and Volume Up buttons simultaneously while it’s starting back up.

 8. Restart into standard mode.
-The nsmaking.com redirect virus should be gone from your Android device.
+The Nsmaking.com redirect should have now vanished from your Android device.
 You might also want to consider installing a mobile security solution to prevent attacks of this sort further on.

 Highly recommended: scan your Android device for issues

 1. Download and install AMC Security Pro app onto your device.
 This is a one-stop solution to keep your Android gadget’s performance at its peak and ensure effective protection against known and zero-day mobile threats.
 Once the tool is up and running, go ahead and tap the SCAN button.